The New Investor's Complete Guide to Brokers

 A brokerage account generally isn't limited in the amount of money you can deposit, unless it is an IRA or 401(k)—those are special retirement investment vehicles subject to particular federal regulations.
 You're also not limited in the number of brokerage accounts you can have—again excepting IRAs and 401(k)s.

-There are two types of stockbrokers in the world: full-service stockbrokers and discount stockbrokers.
+There are two types of stockbrokers: full-service stockbrokers and discount stockbrokers.
 Which you choose depends on whether you prefer a high level of service at a premium price or full control at a lower price.
 If neither sounds quite right, many firms offer a hybrid level of service that lands somewhere in between.
-Make sure that the firm trades in the specific securities

 Another important consideration in choosing an investment firm is how much cash you have on hand to invest.
 You might be priced completely out of the services of a firm if they require account minimums higher than you're able to fund.
 Other firms are ready for your business, though, with a minimum investment as low as $1.